leinadao/higolot-daily-calendar-solver/README.md

-# gobase
+# higolotdailycalendarsolver
-A base golang setup
+A solver for the Higolot Daily Calendar Puzzle